 The GIC Portfolio is constructed to be resilient across a broad range of possible market and economic conditions, while generating good returns above global inflation in the long term.

 The investment framework encapsulates the various long-term risk and return drivers for GIC.
 It also reflects the responsibilities of the GIC Board and Management.
-The Reference Portfolio embodies the Client’s risk appetite, while the GIC Board approves the Policy Portfolio which is designed to deliver good, long-term returns.
+The Reference Portfolio characterises the Client’s risk appetite, while the GIC Board approves the Policy Portfolio which is designed to deliver good, long-term returns.
 GIC Management is empowered to add value within the risk limits stipulated by the GIC Board through the Active Portfolio which comprises active, skill-based strategies.

 The Investment Board (IB) provides an independent layer of oversight on GIC’s active investment management and process.
 IB members come from the private sector and may not necessarily be GIC Board Directors.
 Together, they offer extensive experiences in various types of investments across geographies.
 The IB ensures that GIC invests in a sound and disciplined manner.
 Additionally, the IB ensures that GIC takes into account potential reputational risks arising from investment activities.